 - Not office-based, and you will get to see different businesses, homes, and shops when you travel for quotations, deliveries, and pickups

-- Ideal career alternative to those who are more inclined to being physically creative
+- Ideal career alternative for those who are more inclined to be physically creative

 - Great satisfaction in seeing an upholstery job through from start to finish